 Is Calgary safe for solo female travelers?
 Yes, especially in areas like Downtown, Kensington, and Beltline.

 How much should I budget for a trip to Calgary?
-Expect $100-$200 per day, depending on your stay unless you are here during Stampede when you will need to budget a lot more if you a hotel traveler.
+Expect $100-$200 per day, depending on your stay, unless you are here during Stampede, when you will need to budget a lot more if you are a hotel traveler.

 What is the best area in Calgary to stay in for first-time visitors?
 I’d recommend downtown or beltline if your budget permits.